Apple's latest iPhones continue to push the boundaries of performance, features, and design just as the original iPhone did back in 2007.

-This makes it equally suited for work, play, or creative endeavors -- an often touted benefit of Apple's Pro Max phones as well.
+This makes it equally suited for work, play, or creative endeavours -- an often touted benefit of Apple's Pro Max mobiles as well.

-Combine this with industry-leading specs, a great camera, and all-day battery life and you have an excellent option for those looking for a large Android phone with a bit of the Apple experience.
+Combine this with industry-leading specs, a great camera, and all-day battery life and you have an excellent option for those looking for a large Android mobile with a bit of the Apple experience.

 Pros: Top-tier performance, stunning AMOLED display, fast-charging, premium design, excellent cameras, all-day battery life, 5G support, the latest version of Android